 Cromwell is a tiny town located in the state of Indiana.
 With a population of 481 people and just one neighborhood, Cromwell is the 408th largest community in Indiana.
-Cromwell has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Cromwell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Cromwell is a blue-collar town, with 63.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cromwell is generally considered to be a blue-collar town.
+63.01% of the Cromwell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cromwell is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Cromwell who work in sales jobs (13.01%), office and administrative support (7.19%), and teaching (4.11%).

-Cromwell is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Cromwell doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Cromwell is quite a bit lower than the national average among all cities of 21.84%: just 10.54% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Cromwell with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.54% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Cromwell in 2022 was $20,876, which is low income relative to Indiana and the nation.
 This equates to an annual income of $83,504 for a family of four.
 However, Cromwell contains both very wealthy and poor people as well.